 The thyroid is a small gland that helps regulate a person’s metabolism by producing hormones.

-Researchers estimate that about 13 million people have an undiagnosed thyroid condition in the United States.
+Researchers estimate that about 13 million people have an undiagnosed thyroid illness in the United States.

-This article looks at the different types of thyroid disorders, what causes them, what their symptoms are, and how doctors diagnose and treat them.
+This article looks at the different types of thyroid disorders, what causes them, their symptoms, and how doctors diagnose and treat them.

 Causes of hypothyroidism include: